aklivity/zilla/examples/ws.reflect/README.md

 # ws.reflect
-Listens on websocket port `8080` and will echo back whatever is sent to the server, broadcasting to all clients.
+Listens on ws port `8080` and will echo back whatever is sent to the server, broadcasting to all clients.
+Listens on wss port `9090` and will echo back whatever is sent to the server, broadcasting to all clients.

 ### Requirements
  - JDK 11 or higher.